celery/kombu/docs/userguide/connections.rst

 ======

 To send and receive messages you need a transport and a connection.
-There are several transports to choose from (amqplib, pika, redis, in-memory), and you can even create your own.
-The default transport is amqplib.
+There are several transports to choose from (amqp, librabbitmq, redis, in-memory, etc.), and you can even create your own.
+The default transport is amqp.

 Create a connection using the default transport::